johncodeos-repos/CustomProgressDialogJavaExample/README.md

 # CustomProgressDialogJavaExample
 Custom Progress Dialog in Android using Java

-(The following tutorial is for the Kotlin version, there no tutorial for the Java, only the demo app)
+(The following tutorial is in Kotlin, there no tutorial for the Java, only the demo app)

 https://johncodeos.com/how-to-create-custom-progress-dialog-in-android-using-kotlin